AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Good Rates for Drivers With Bad Credit

-Drivers with bad credit pay more for auto insurance, an average of 72 percent more, to about 3,315 annually for full coverage.
-GEICO’s rates increase to only $2,554 – 30 percent less than the national average – it is a solid choice for those with a low credit score.
+Drivers with bad credit pay more for auto insurance — an average of 80 percent more, or about $3,377 annually for full coverage.
+GEICO’s rates increase to only $2,498, about 40 percent higher than its full coverage policy and around 25 percent less than the national average cost for drivers with poor credit.
+This makes it a solid choice for those with a less-than-stellar credit rating.

 What We Like Most: